Natural England’s situation is hopeless, says Walshaw Moor monitor as Defra rejects legally binding targets for moorland restoration

 Featured

-Over the weekend, Calder Valley again suffered horrendous flooding – the third in eight years.
+Over the weekend, Calder Valley again suffered horrendous flooding – the fourth in eight years.

 When Ban the Burn heard that Theresa Villiers, the Defra Sec of State, would be doing a walkabout in central Mytholmroyd on Wednesday between 9am and 10am, we called Craig Whittaker’s constituency office to say we would like to talk to her.